ervandew/eclim/src/doc/content/vim/common/project.rst

       org.eclim.project.tracker=http://somedomain.com/trac/ticket/<id>

-    In addition to being used by :TrackerTicket, this setting is also used in conjunction with :ref:`:VcsLog` and :ref:`:VcsChangeSet` to enable linking of ticket ids of the form #ticket_id (#1234) found in user supplied commit comments.
-You may also specify other patterns to match by setting the :ref:`g:EclimVcsTrackerIdPatterns` variable.
+    In addition to being used by :TrackerTicket, this setting is also used in conjunction with :ref:`:VcsLog` to enable linking of ticket ids of the form
+    #ticket_id (#1234) found in user supplied commit comments.
+You may also
+    specify other patterns to match by setting the :ref:`g:EclimVcsTrackerIdPatterns` variable.

 .. _taglist: http://www.vim.org/scripts/script.php?script_id=273